Abolfazl1023/Python/README.md

 # Python_Projects
-### This repository is mainly about numpy library.
-Mathematical, Control Engineering and different Projects Can be found!
+### This repository is mainly about numpy, scipy and pandas library.
+Mathematical, Control Engineering and different Projects Can be found here!

 ### Thank you for following my works!
 #### Feel Free to Contact me: roostaeiabolfazl@gmail.com